These indulgent chocolate nut clusters come together with just two ingredients. Enjoy as a sweet-salty snack or add to holiday cookie platters.

 - Add chopped chocolate or chips to a microwave-safe glass bowl.

-- Microwave at 15- or 30-second intervals using 50% power, stirring in between each interval until the chocolate is completely melted.
+- Microwave at 15- or 30-second intervals using 50% power, stirring between intervals until the chocolate is completely melted.

-- TIP: Chocolate can burn easily, so it's important to use 50% power and short heating times.
+✔ Chocolate can burn easily, so using 50% power and short heating times is very important.

 Ingredients

-- 10 ounces Ghirardelli dark chocolate melting wafers (or good quality baking bar or chips)
+- 10 ounces dark chocolate melting wafers (or baking bars or chips, see notes)

 Instructions

-- Let sit at room temperature for 30-60 minutes until fully set.
+- Transfer small spoonfuls of the mixture to a parchment-lined sheet pan.
+Sprinkle with flaky salt.
+Let the clusters sit at room temperature for 30-60 minutes until set.

 Notes